jitendrahpatwa/bitcoinLib/README.md

 # A bitcoin blockchain library to integrate in a project used to explore bitcoin addresses and keys.

 # Features
-Easiest wat to explore all the bitcoin related stuffs in Javascript.
+Easiest way to explore all the bitcoin related stuffs in Javascript.

 # Installation
 ```